ContentMine/workshop-resources/software-tutorials/getpapers/README.md

 ### Construct a simple query and compare results

 We now will check how many results we can expect for a search for `ursus maritimus` on Europe PMC.
-With the `-n` flag getpapers will report how many results match the query, but it will not actually download anything.
 Without a specification of the API, getpapers will chose Europe PMC as default data source.
+The query structure is the same that would be entered in the search field on the Europe PMC website.
+With the `-n` flag getpapers will report how many results match the query, but it will not actually download anything. `-o OUTPUTFOLDER` tells getpapers where to store results.

 ```
 getpapers -q 'ursus maritimus' -n -o ursus